xtompok/pynrf24/README.md

 For more information regarding how to use this library, check the RF24 documentation: http://maniacbug.github.io/RF24/ Most of the information there will also be valid here.

-Tested on the the BeagleBone Black, Raspberry Pi, and Banana Pi.
+Tested on the the Turris Omnia.
 Should work without problems with NRF24L01 (non +) radios.

 Do not forget to check this [great tutorial](http://www.diyembedded.com/tutorials/nrf24l01_0/nrf24l01_tutorial_0.pdf)